 Once the flooring is in place, staining is the major task left to complete.
 Rollers can make quick work of flat surfaces like floors, but the rafters and logs require brush painting or spray staining.
 The homeowners also finished the floors with four coats of tung oil.
 While this staining and oiling was a lot of work, it ensured that the house was beautiful and durable.

 We want to thank the Crellin family for letting us share their home and photos and hope you’ve enjoyed this look at the construction of their “New Castle” home.
-If their story has inspired you to build your own log home, or have it built for you, please contact us today to get started on your own dream log home.
+If their story has inspired you to build your own log home, or have it built for you, please call Real Log Homes today or fill out the form below for more information.